 - Your job flipping hamburgers or mowing lawns may seem trivial to you, but being a conscientious worker during these jobs may be pertinent information.

-Develop a first draft of your résumé and bring it by the Career Development Center during drop-in hours for review.
+Develop a first draft of your résumé and bring it by the Career Development Center to Career Express for review.